Lindsay Arnold

 Lindsay Arnold Cusick (born January 11, 1994) is an American professional dancer, choreographer, and businesswoman.
-Specialized in Latin and ballroom dance styles, she was the seventh female contestant to be eliminated during the ninth season of the reality competition series So You Think You Can Dance.
+Specialized in Latin and ballroom dance styles, she was a contestant on the ninth season of the reality competition series So You Think You Can Dance.

 Arnold joined Dancing with the Stars as a pro in 2013, as one of the youngest pros in history.
 She won its twenty-fifth season with singer-actor Jordan Fisher and set the record for the most perfect scores earned in a single season, with nine.

 Early life

 Lindsay Arnold was born on January 11, 1994, in Provo, Utah, to Joshua Arnold, a physician assistant and former defensive back for the BYU Cougars, and Melinda "Mindy" Arnold, a physical therapist.
-She is the oldest of four daughters; her siblings Jensen (b.
+She is the oldest of four daughters; her sisters Jensen (b.
 1997), Brynley (b.
 2000), and Rylee (b.
 2005), are also dancers.

 Arnold began dancing when she was four years old.
 As her sisters followed in her footsteps and dance dominated their household, their mother opened The Vibe, a dance studio in Lindon, Utah that offered a "family environment" for them to perform in.
 Arnold trained under head director Rick Robinson and other teachers in a variety of mediums, including ballet, jazz, hip hop, contemporary, Latin and ballroom.
 Most of her training, however, was with her main ballroom coach, Shirley Ballas.
 After graduating from Timpview High School, Arnold planned to study physical therapy at Utah Valley University on a full academic scholarship.